VoltanFr/memcheck/ReadMe.md

 - User reputation.
 Public reputation is the average of this user's public cards evaluation.
 Private reputation is the same, but for private cards only (this can be useful for working on cards before making them public)
 - Rename _CardNotificationSubscription_ to _CardSubscription_, and _MemCheckDbContext.CardNotifications_ to _CardSubscriptions_.
 Watchout: we don't want to lose any data.
 - Use Azure functions to run Notifier on cron intervals.
 This is not implemented yet because Azure functions don't support .NET 5 yet (should be available by Jan 2021).
+- Provide a way to review the list of subscribed searches, and delete some.

 # To do at big cost
 - Card authoring: Have the user review his changes before saving a new version of a resource (card, tag, deck)